Hook & Needle BB FAQ

 Shipping rates are calculated automatically upon checkout based off your location, and the shipping method you select.
 Learn more about our shipping policies here.

 I purchased multiple items in separate orders, do you combine shipping?

 We sure do!
 Any orders placed by the same person will be combined into and shipped as a single order.
 You can make this really easy for us by creating an account, and making all your purchases through that single account.
-Any shipping cost differences will be refunded.
+Any major shipping cost differences will be refunded.

 What length are your hooks?

-The length of each hook will vary slightly, but at this time the average length is approximately 6.5 to 7 inches.
+The length of each hook will vary slightly, but at this time the average length is approximately 6.5 inches.

 How much does each hook weigh?